SRIBD-SPG/LLM-AutoOptModel/readme.md

 Page 2: Previous research has focused on ... reference paper pretrained-LMs result in accumulated errors and have limited generalization capabilities (because of relatively-small parameter scale)
-OptiGuide: Large Language Models for Supply Chain Optimization Former algorithms rely heavily on sensitive data?
-Is that true?
+OptiGuide: Large Language Models for Supply Chain Optimization

 Strongly data requirements